Que0Le/que0le.github.io/content/posts/embeded-eink-dream/index.md

 - Content server is responsive for preparing the content to be displayed on the e-ink device.​
 - E-ink device has a microcontroller with internet-ability to fetch content from server to display on its e-ink display.​

-The system can display the content for a long time without consuming the battery and remotely change them, making it suitable for unfrequently-changing content in distributed environment:​
+The system can display the content for a long time without consuming the battery and remotely change them, making it suitable for unfrequented-changing content in distributed environment:​

 <div style="float: left; margin-right: 20px; text-align: center;">
     <img src="uc1.png" alt="In-door placates" width="60%" />